seijimtmt/zukuless-live/README.md

 custom configuration files for Debian Live system (wheezy)

-The system is customized for introductory programming with NQC/NXC (languages for the LEGO mindstorms RIS/NXT), but you can use it as a standard live system with the xfce4 destop environment.
+zukuless-live is a set of custom configuration files for the debian live-build package.
-Currently English and Japanese are supported.
+It is already customized for introductory programming with NQC/NXC (languages for the LEGO mindstorms RIS/NXT), but you can use it as a standard live system with the xfce4 destop environment.

 ## How to build